 Question: Do you have health insurance?

 Answer: I do, but the hospital told me to just bill the other driver’s insurance.
 The accident was his fault.

 In a world where everything is ‘fair’ that might be the correct answer.
 But that is not how it works.
 In fact, you may have created a problem for yourself.

 The law in Georgia is that when you go to the hospital or doctor’s office, you are responsible for paying your own way.
 That is regardless of who caused the collision.
 And that is really the way it has to be.
 Imagine having to argue about every visit to the doctor?
 What if the other carrier wants you to go to their doctors, as if it were a workers’ compensation claim?
 What if they took months to respond, resulting in you getting no treatment?
 In our experience, insurance companies will always try to take advantage of you if they have any control over your medical treatment.

 Medical bills and lost wages are a legitimate item of recovery in an accident claim.
 But an insurance company paying you for those losses happens at the end when you reach a settlement

-How this works to your advantage
+How does this work to your advantage?